tsukimio/monet-icons/README.md

 # Using PC

 To apply icons, first pull or download the apk file.
-After you have it saved, decompile the APK using apktool.
-After that, go to `res/drawable/` and add the .xml file corresponding to the app you want to add.
+After you have it saved, decompile the APK using apktool. <br> After that, go to `res/drawable/` and add the .xml file corresponding to the app you want to add. <br>
 Next, navigate to `res/mipmap-anydpi-v26/ic_launcher.xml` and open the file.
-Near the end, add
+Near the end, add:
 ```xml
 <monochrome android:drawable="@drawable/themed_icon_app" />
 ```